Best Los Angeles Suburbs

 Home to the company that created iconic movies like Shrek and Madagascar, the Glendale suburb is a poplar area just 10 miles from Downtown LA.
 It's also close to Burbank Airport, Atwater Village, Eagle Rock, and important routes like the 134 freeway to allow seamless access to the city.

 This sleepy city was initially inhabited by Native Americans but was later incorporated into the Rancho San Rafael Grant.
-Like most suburbs on this list, Glendale has notable neighborhoods such as Verdugo Woodlands, an old-school community characterized by Spanish-style colonial homes, and Whiting Woods, a posh area with luxurious residences.
+Like most west coast suburbs on this list, Glendale has notable neighborhoods such as Verdugo Woodlands, an old-school community characterized by Spanish-style colonial homes, and Whiting Woods, a posh area with luxurious residences.

 Also known as Jewel City, Glendale has excellent job opportunities, top-notch dining spots, and fantastic shopping destinations.
 Visiting soon?
 Be sure to stop by these places: